MiliC01/SQL-Business-Analysis/README.md

 - Date of delivery
 - Delivery amount

 The data contains null values and has to be cleaned.
 We create two documents in this repository called BAProj_Clean.sql and BAProj_Exp.sql where we document all the SQL queries where we clean and analyze the data.
-To visualize the data we will use Tableau.

 # Data Cleaning